potatosquad-corp/sphincter/README.md

 This script will:
 1. Copy the binary to `/usr/local/bin/sphincter`
+2. Create the default config file (located at `/etc/default/sphincter`)
-2. create the service `sphincter.service`
+3. create the service `sphincter.service`
-3. start/restart the service
+4. start/restart the service

 Then it will be available on port **TCP 9000 (input)** and **HTTP 8080 (output)**.